 The extrinsic pathway.
 The extrinsic pathway (and physiologic hemostasis) is initiated by release of microsomal lipoproteins (tissue factor) from damaged tissue.
 This tissue factor (TF) combines with the normal small amounts of circulating activated factor VII (VIIa) to activate factors X and IX.

 The common pathway.
 Both the intrinsic and extrinsic pathways lead to activation of the common pathway.
-Factor X is activated to Xa, which then stimulates the conversion of prothrombin to thrombin, facilitated by the presence of phospholipid in ...
+Factor X is activated to Xa, which then stimulates the conversion of prothrombin to thrombin, facilitated by the presence ...